tihomir-kit/auto-wol/README.md

 * automatic WOL upon obtaining Wi-Fi connection
 * quiet-hours (period during which automatic WOL will be suppressed)
 * idle-time (period from last Wi-Fi disconnect during which automatic WOL will be suppresed)
+* auto SSID discovery
+* Auto-WOL notifications

 ## Future releases:
-* auto SSID discovery
 * WOL widget shortcut
-* device pinging

 If you find any bugs, please contact me, so I could fix it.
 Hope you enjoy the app! :)